 During pregnancy, it is advised that you practice the different delivery positions so that it helps you settle and makes you more comfortable.

-In the first stage of labour, you should keep yourself mobile and into an upright position.
+In the first stage of labour, you should keep yourself mobile and in an upright position.
 This will allow the baby to move smoothly through the birth canal.
 You should also practice relaxation and breathing which will help you through the entire process of labour.
-There are many positions available which one can explore which can prepare you for child birth.
+There are many positions available which one can explore which can prepare you for childbirth.

-While you welcome the new phase, it is essential that you prepare a checklist of activities before you begin practicing the positions to help induce labour that you would require to start as the due date approaches as this will help you completely prepare for the onset of pregnancy.
-After adhering.
+While you welcome the new phase, it is essential that you prepare a checklist of activities before you begin practising the positions to help induce labour that you would require to start as the due date approaches as this will help you completely prepare for the onset of pregnancy.

 - Checking before taking medicines – You need to be very careful while taking any kind of medicine during this phase, even over the counter ones.
 Hence it is advisable that you consult your doctor prior to taking anything.